How to Stop Being Codependent and Develop Self-Reliance

 Children learn codependency by watching and imitating family members who display similar behavior.
 If you grew up watching your caregivers in a codependent relationship, you might repeat the pattern.

-Your family members may have experienced anger, fear, or shame for one reason or the other.
-You are likely to have an unhealthy relationship if you witnessed someone in your family do any of the following:
+You’re likely to have a codependent relationship pattern if you witnessed someone in your family do any of the following:

 - Constantly cover up for someone who has a substance addiction

 - Stay in relationships despite physical or emotional abuse